-(1)Estimated solely for the purpose of calculating the amount of registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Estimated solely for the purpose of calculating the amount of registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+The EYSs represent shares of the Class A common stock and \$ million aggregate principal amount of % senior subordinated note

-Shares of the Class A common stock and \$ million aggregate principal amount of % senior subordinated notes of Carrols Holdings Corporation ("Carrols EYSs subject to the underwriters' over-allotment option to purchase additional EYSs, and an indeterminate number of EYSs of the same series which may be received by (2) The EYSs represent Holdings"), including EYSs subject to the underwriters' over-allotment option to purchase additional EYSs, and an indeterminate number of EYSs of the same series which may be received b holders of EYSs in the future on one or more occasions in replacement of the EYSs being offered hereby in the event of a subsequent issuance of EYSs, upon an automatic exchange of portions of the notes for identical portions of such additional notes as discussed in note (4) below.
+(2) The EYSs represent shares of the Class A common stock and \$ million aggregate principal amount of % senior subordinated notes of Carrols Holdings Corporation ("Carrols Holdings"), including EYSs subject to the underwriters' over-allotment option to purchase additional EYSs, and an indeterminate number of EYSs of the same series which may be received by holders of EYSs in the future on one or more occasions in replacement of the EYSs being offered hereby in the event of a subsequent issuance of EYSs, upon an automatic exchange of portions of the notes for identical portions of such additional notes as discussed in note (4) below.

-shares of Class A common stock subject to the underwriters' over-allotment option to purchase additional EYSs.
-Includes million aggregate principal amount of Carrols Holdings' Includes \$ % senior subordinated notes issued in the form of EYSs, which are subject to the underwriters' over-allotment option to purchase additional EYSs.
+Includes shares of Class A common stock subject to the underwriters' over-allotment option to purchase additional EYSs.

+4) Includes \$ million aggregate principal amount of Carrols Holdings' % senior subordinated notes issued in the form of EYSs, which are subject to the underwriters' over-allotment option to purchase additional EYSs.
 In addition, \$ million aggregate principal amount of senior subordinated notes will be sold separately, not in the form of EYSs, to the public in connection with this offering.
 Also includes an indeterminate principal amount of senior subordinated notes of the same series as the senior subordinated notes, which will be received by holders of notes in the future on one or more occasions in the event of a subsequent issuance of EYSs, upon an automatic exchange of portions of the notes for identical portions of such additional notes.

-(5)Each of the subsidiary guarantors listed in the Table of Additional Registrants on the next page will guarantee the notes being registered hereby.
+(5) Each of the subsidiary guarantors listed in the Table of Additional Registrants on the next page will guarantee the notes being registered hereby.
 Pursuant to Rule 457(n) under the Securities Act of 1933, no separate fee for the guarantees is payable.